Bleala/Vdirsyncer-DOCKERIZED/README.md

 Everything that is done by *Cron* will get written to the *log file* and to the docker logs!
 Run `docker logs -f vdirsyncer` or `docker-compose logs -f` to watch the logs.

+### Google specifics

 **Attention for Google users:** As you can read in the [Docs](http://vdirsyncer.pimutils.org/en/stable/config.html#google "Google Docs Vdirsyncer") you have to specify a path for `token_file = "PATH"`.
-In order to work properly, use an **absolute path!** So for the carddav storage set the `token_file` like `token_file = "/vdirsyncer/google_carddav"`and for the caldav storage like `token_file = "/vdirsyncer/google_calendar"`.
+In order to work properly, use an **absolute path!** So for the carddav storage set the `token_file` like `token_file = "/vdirsyncer/google_carddav"`and for the caldav storage like `token_file = "/vdirsyncer/google_calendar"`.<br>
 The reason is, cron does not run the `vdirsyncer` command directly inside the `/vdirsyncer` folder, so if you use a relative path, `vdirsyncer` does not know where your google tokens are stored and the `AUTOSYNC` fails!

+**Even more attention for Google user:** Because Google is Google you have to follow this instruction to get the Google sync working again: [Google Instruction](https://github.com/pimutils/vdirsyncer/issues/975#issuecomment-1275698939 "Google Instruction").<br>
+**You can skip step 9, this has been done for you during the container build!**<br>
+This has been tested and confirmed working for `Vdirsyncer 0.18.0` from my side, I'll test `Vdirsyncer 0.19.x` in the future and update the docs, if necessary!

 ### Environment Variables